-One where I will not only be AF, but I won’t be a dry drunk.
-I completed the 6 week programme at the beginning of December 2017.
+This Christmas I was not only AF, but I wasn’t a dry drunk.
+I completed the 6 week programme at the beginning of December 2020.
 Every Christmas I have said “things will be different next year” and this year they are.
-I cannot thank Sarah enough for that, and if they knew, neither could my boys, my husband, my parents and the rest of my family.
+I cannot thank Sarah enough for that, neither could my boys, my husband, my parents and the rest of my family.

 I cannot put my finger on what has worked for me.
-I think it may take some time to reflect on that.
-Obviously 6 weeks of no alcohol has given me immense clarity but I think the daily contact, knowing when it is all going wrong and I feel intensely overwhelmed, that Sarah is there to off load to, and respond in such an understanding, non-judgemental, but truthful and honest (my god she can be honest!!!) way, has supported me in a way words cannot describe.
+I think it may take some time to reflect on that, certainly having unpicked my triggers from the past which was vital for me was a key to it.
+6 weeks of no alcohol has given me immense clarity but I think the daily contact, knowing when it is all going wrong and I feel intensely overwhelmed, that Sarah is there to off load to, and respond in such an understanding, non-judgemental, knowledgeable way, very truthful and honest (my god she can be honest!!!), has supported me in a way words cannot describe.

-The major changes I have come away with is the perspective of “drinking is something I used to do and I don’t do anymore, no big deal’.
-A behaviour that I obsessed over, was constantly trying to analyse, find answers to, excuse, change etc etc is now so trivial.
+The major changes I have come away with is the perspective of “drinking is something I used to do and I don’t do anymore, no big deal”.
+A behaviour that I obsessed over, was constantly trying to analyse, find answers to, excuse, change etc etc are now so trivial.
 I have managed 6 months AF before.
 The difference this time is that it barley occupies my thoughts.
-Before I still obsessed over it, my own and other peoples drinking.
-This time, others can do as they please and me, well, I can’t think of a reason I would want to drink.
+Before I constantly analysed it, my own and other peoples drinking.
+Others can do as they please and me, well, I can’t think of a reason I would want to drink.

 At the beginning, I was sceptical and doubtful that Sarah’s programme would work for me.
 I did not think it was possible I would be at this point today.
 I had contacted her nearly two years ago but decided her programme was too expensive.
 The reality is, I spent twice the cost in booze over that time and how can you put a price on living, really living a well and fulfilled life.